lijunzh/plex-media-organizer/docs/PHASE_1_COMPLETE.md

 **🎉 Congratulations on completing Phase 1!
 You've built a production-ready media parser that exceeds all expectations and provides a solid foundation for future enhancements.**

-**🚀 Ready to deploy to GitHub and begin Phase 2: Movie Enhancement!**
+**🚀 GitHub deployment complete!
+Ready to begin Phase 2: Movie Enhancement!**